elen-oz/wetube/README.md

 - static site header and sidebar on all pages;
 - search by part of the string;
 - an algorithm has been implemented to check the transmitted address for spaces;
-- an algorithm was implemented to check if the image has an extension.
+- an algorithm was implemented to check if the image has an extension;

-_I hope you enjoy._
+- responsive pages for different screen sizes.